tzchuen/CPEN333-2021W2/Lab1/README.md

-# UBC CPEN 333 2021W2  - System Software Engineering

-**Calendar description**: Use of operating systems abstractions; real-time systems; principles of concurrent and multi-threaded programming; information structures; introduction to object oriented analysis; design, and modelling using UML; software testing.

-## Lab 1
+# Lab 1
-### Part 1: function to calculate the roots of a quadratic equation
+## Part 1: function to calculate the roots of a quadratic equation
 Consider the following code template:
 ```python
 # student name: